carpentries/community-engagement/README.md

-# local-regional-community-building
+# community-development
-This repository will hold resources to support local and regional community building efforts by Carpentries community members.
+This repository will hold ideas and resources to support community building efforts by Carpentries community members as part of the Community Development Program.

 ## Existing Resources